ulthiel/JuLie.jl/docs/src/about/contributing.md

 ```

 Now, changes you make in the code are immediately available in the running Julia session (except for changes to structures, here you still need to restart).

+## The BenchmarkTools package

+You can measure the execution time of a command by using the ```@time``` macro.
+But this is not ideal because this measure a lot of overhead as well like just-in-time compilation.
+For proper benchmarking you can use the [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl) package.